 I can do everything through him who gives me strength.

-Again, I am sure that Jesus will in fact help us to do anything that he asks us to do.
+Again, I am sure that Yeshua will in fact help us to do anything that he asks us to do.

-But this verse is bandied about as proof that Jesus will enable you to do anything.
+But this verse is bandied about as proof that Yeshua will enable you to do anything.
 Like, run a marathon, or build a business.
 That is NOT what this verse is saying.

-It’s not a generic “Jesus will help you do everything you decide you want to do” verse.
-It is saying the Jesus has helped Paul in everything that Jesus has asked him to do.
-And I guess we can take encouragement from that that Jesus will presumably help us if he asks us to do anything for him as well.
+It’s not a generic “Yeshua will help you do everything you decide you want to do” verse.
+It is saying the Yeshua has helped Paulus in everything that Yeshua has asked him to do.
+And I guess we can take encouragement from that that Yeshua will presumably help us if he asks us to do anything for him as well.

 Again, it’s not quite the same message.